-The main reason is to understand the behavior of functions.
+The main reason these disciplines require calculus is to understand the behavior of functions.
 Functions can be used to provide a compact, symbolic description of some aspect of the real world-they act as models of various real-world phenomena that these disciplines study and try to understand.

-EXAMPLE 0.1.
+EXAMPLE 0.0.1.
 Here's a type of function (called a logistic function) that might arise in medical research.